SEPIA-Framework/sepia-installation-and-setup/README.md

 You will get a ZIP-file in the end with the new release build (as well).

 ## Version history

+### v2.2.0 - 2019.01.??

+New additions and changes:
+* Added [SEPIA Mesh-Node server](https://github.com/SEPIA-Framework/sepia-mesh-nodes) to the SEPIA-Home bundle: A small, lightweight server that can be distributed in your network to run tasks securely triggered from anywhere using SEPIA.
+* Completely rebuilt the SEPIA Admin-Tools (on top of the ByteMind Web-App template) and renamed them to SEPIA Control-HUB (internally) :-)
+* Added a web-based code editor called Code-UI to the Control-HUB (following in the footsteps of the Teach-UI ^^) that can be used to code and upload custom Smart-Services to the SEPIA core server and plugins to a SEPIA Mesh-Node.
+* The code editor can load services and plugins directly from the new [SEPIA Extensions repository](https://github.com/SEPIA-Framework/sepia-extensions).
+You can thik of it as some kind of "skill store light", contributions welcome ;-)
+* Not part of this release bundle but useful to build and test Smart-Services: [The new SEPIA Java SDK](https://github.com/SEPIA-Framework/sepia-sdk-java).
+Updated Assist-server to v2.2.0:
+* Many internal changes to support the new Java SDK, the rebuilt Control-HUB and the Code-UI
+* Implemented the feature to add "real" custom answers (multi language + variation) right inside a service.
+Previously they had to be defined in the assistant database.
+This will make it easier to deliver high quality dialog with the SDK.
+* Added a Mesh-Node connector to handle calls to Mesh-Node Plugins like a service with parameters (this enables the new 'plugin' command in the Teach-UI, see below)
+* Improvements in 'Number' and 'DateAndTime' parameters
+* Improved 'Alarm' service to better handle "this event is in the past" cases
+* Added a limited-size cache for custom commands (saves some database calls)
+* Fixes and clean-ups all over the place
+* Updated SEPIA core tools to v2.2.0
+Updated client to v0.16.0:
+* Added new 'plugin' command (mesh_node_plugin) to the Teach-UI to easily interface with SEPIA Mesh-Nodes (see above)
+* Fixed link-cards for dark skins and HTML link colors
+* Improved demo-mode
+* Fixed a bug in the mic-reset function
+* Fixed a bug in Teach-UI for unsupported commands
+* ...

 ### v2.1.3 - 2018.12.16